 By Amber Kemmis

-Whether you're growing your own medical practice, trying to reach an elderly audience for a product launch, or wanting to acquire new residents for a retirement community, content marketing can be a really effective way to reach an elderly audience.
+Whether you're growing your own medical practice, trying to reach an elderly audience for a product launch, or wanting to acquire new residents for a senior living community, content marketing can be a really effective way to reach an elderly audience.

 Content offers are an integral part of your customer’s buying process.
 Actually, content offers can simplify the buying process by educating website visitors about problems you help them solve and build trust.
 Here are six things we recommend you consider when marketing to seniors through content offers.

-Build Trust: Speaking of trust, trust is something that is important to sales and marketing with a target prospect of any age, but it is especially important for seniors.
+Trust is something that is important to sales and marketing with a target prospect of any age, but it is especially important for seniors.
 Use “stamps of approval” on your website to show that you can be trusted.
 Testimonials, certifications, and awards can all be used to show that your content offers are worth exchanging information for.

-With that said, there are some data trends with seniors that should be considered in developing and launching content offers for seniors; however, keep in mind that you should always carefully evaluate whether those trends will apply to your audience.
+With that said, there are some data trends with seniors that should be considered in developing and launching content offers—just keep in mind that you should always carefully evaluate whether those trends will apply to your audience.